Shohanur97/MS-Excel-with-Dynamic-Dashboard-Creation/Pizza Place Sales Analysis/Readme.md

 # Pizza Sales Analysis Dashboard
-Creation/blob/main/Pizza%20Place%20Sales%20Analysis/Pizza%20analysis.xlsx
-Welcome to the Pizza Sales Analysis Dashboard project!
-This project demonstrates my proficiency in data analysis, Excel skills, and dashboard creation by providing actionable insights into sales data for a pizza business.
+**Welcome to the Pizza Sales Analysis Dashboard project!
+This project demonstrates my proficiency in data analysis, Excel skills, and dashboard creation by providing actionable insights into sales data for a pizza business.**

 ## Overview
 This project involves: